visionscarto/world-atlas/README.md

 - adds Gaza
 - keeps all properties fields from NE
 - also export countries and land in GeoJSON
+- fixes id=578 for Norway and publishes id in the tsv file

 ## Usage